Pomax/are-we-flying/docs/index.md

 ![image-20240207213813384](./image-20240207213813384.png)

-It looks like we've found the peak(s) of Mount Olympus, in Olympic National Park, Washington, US, which is _by far_ the highest point around: great success!
+It looks like we've found the peak(s) of Mount Olympus, in Olympic National Park, Washington, US, which is _by far_ the highest point around for many miles (and thus, for "even manier kilometers"): great success!

 #### Optimizing our call time: coarse lookups

-Let's check some timings: if we repeat-run this query so that our tile is cached, it takes about 50 milliseconds to find the highest point in area that's around 10,000 square kilometers.
-And that certainly isn't bad, but is it _good_?
+Let's check some timings: if we repeat-run this query so that our tile is cached, it takes about 50 milliseconds to find the highest point in an area that's around 10,000 square kilometers.
+And while that certainly doesn't seem bad, is it.... _good_?

-Specifically: the ALOS data has a 30 meter resolution (meaning each pixel represents the elevation measured over a 30m x 30m area), which is smaller than the wing span of some planes (For example, the Airbus A320neo has a wingspan of 35 meters) so what if we turn our beautiful 30 meter resolution data into something a little coarser, like 60m x 60m or 120m x 120m, by resizing the image data while keeping "the highest values" instead of averaging them like a normal resize would?
+Specifically: the ALOS data has a 30 meter resolution (meaning each pixel represents the elevation measured over a 30m x 30m area), which is smaller than the wing span of some planes (For example, the [Airbus A320neo](https://en.wikipedia.org/wiki/Airbus_A320neo_family) has a wingspan of 35 meters) so what if we turn our beautiful 30 meter resolution data into something a little coarser, like 60m x 60m, or 120m x 120m, by resizing the image data while keeping "the highest values" instead of averaging them like a normal resize would?

 Let's update our `alos-tile.js` code: